gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 11/4:   Refactored the framework.
 Now should work with any defined number of classes.

-11/11:  Changed the img processing pipeline from img -> cropped patch -> processed patch to img -> processed img -> cropped patch for better compatibility,
+11/11:  Changed the img processing pipeline from img -> cropped patch -> processed patch to img -> processed img -> cropped patch for better compatibility

+11/16:  Refactored method with Enum

+11/21:  Refactored the perceptron, now use sklearn packages instead of scratch model.

+11/22:  Added a small gauss number to the fitness score to prevent unstable behaviour.
+Now the result will be identical if using fixed random seed.

 ## Dev.
 Plan